BSidesPDX/bsidespdx.org/events/2019/workshops.md

 *"Aaron Esau (@arinerron) is a 17 year old security researcher, CTF player, bug hunter, intern at Summit Security Group, a software developer, and a full-time high school student.
 Although most of his experience relating to security is with web and binary exploitation, he is interested in many aspects of security and privacy.*

 *Aaron Jobé (@dirtyc0wsay) is a high school senior.
 His interest in computers led him to binary exploitation.
 He participates in CTFs and various other security challenges to further expand his skills.
-After high school, Aaron plans to pursue a career in cyber security."*
+After high school, Aaron plans to pursue a career in security."*

 <a name="How to Rock Your BSides Presentation!"></a>
 ## How to Rock Your BSides Presentation!